Home & Community-Based Alternatives Waiver

 DHCS is issuing HCBA Policy Letter #21-001 to notify HCBA Waiver Agencies about the update to California's vaccine administration prioritization, effective March 15, 2021, and to provide Waiver Agencies with instructions for the HCBA Waiver Agency participant notification plan, in advance of the March 15, 2021, effective date.

 2022-2026 HCBA Waiver Renewal

-The HCBA Waiver term ends December 31, 2021 and DHCS and has begun efforts to develop a waiver renewal application to submit to the Centers for Medicare and Medicaid Services (CMS) for reauthorization.
-The reauthorization process allows CMS to evaluate states' Medicaid waiver programs for compliance with waiver assurances and federal requirements.
-In addition, the waiver renewal process allows states to make changes to the waiver to include best practices, respond to changing needs of the population, address state and federal law and regulations, etc. DHCS is committed to engaging the public for input on the waiver renewal and has created a webpage to provide information on the waiver renewal process, including information on the ways in which the public can submit input to DHCS.
+The reauthorization process allows CMS to evaluate states' Medicaid waiver programs for compliance with Waiver assurances and federal requirements.
+In addition, the Waiver renewal process allows states to make changes to the Waiver to include best practices, respond to the changing needs of the population, address state and federal law and regulations, etc. DHCS is committed to engaging the public for input on the Waiver renewal and has created a webpage to provide information on the Waiver renewal process, including information on the ways in which the public can submit input to DHCS.
 Access the HCBA Waiver Renewal Webpage.